tf-rob-w/otel-collector-filter-remap-processor/filterremapprocessor/documentation.md

 ### otelcol_processor_filter_remap_max_retention_tick_processing_time

-Time (in milliseconds) for each tick of the max retention of the trace hierarchy processor
+Time (in milliseconds) for each tick of the max retention of the filter remap processor

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |